On the existence of Monge maps for the Gromov-Wasserstein problem: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Facundo Mémoli and Gabriel Peyré for their helpful remarks.
+\addtocontents{toc}{ } We thank Facundo Mémoli and Gabriel Peyré for their helpful remarks.
+We also thank the anonymous reviewers who substantially helped us improve the clarity of the paper.
 This work was supported by the Bézout Labex (New Monge Problems), funded by ANR, reference ANR-10-LABX-58.

 \addtocontents{toc}{ }